ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 1. When you execute 'sh docker-bench-security.sh'
 2. When you obtain final benchmark results

 **Why Docker CIS benchmarks is useful?
-How could it help imporve the overall security of the cloud structure?**
+How could it help imporve the overall security of the cloud infrastructure?**

+### C) Perform tutorial: DIND (docker-in-docker) exploitation

+Tutorial can be accessed [here](https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-2/docker-in-docker-exploitation-in-kubernetes-containers/welcome/)